pgbouncer/pgbouncer/doc/usage.md

 :   Average query duration, in microseconds.

 avg_wait_time
-:   Time spent by clients waiting for a server, in microseconds (average
+:   Average time spent by clients waiting for a server that were assigned a
-    per second).
+    backend connection within the current `stats_period`, in microseconds (averaged per second within that period).

 #### SHOW STATS_TOTALS